pinax/django-user-accounts/docs/settings.rst

 Default: ``None``

-A string url where the user will be redirected after confirming an email address, if he is authenticated.
-If not set, this url will be the one in ACCOUNT_LOGIN_REDIRECT_URL.
+A urlconf name where the user will be redirected after confirming an email address, if he is authenticated.
+If not set, this url will be the one defined in ``ACCOUNT_LOGIN_REDIRECT_URL``.

 ``ACCOUNT_EMAIL_CONFIRMATION_URL``
 ==================================

 Default: ``"account_confirm_email"``

+A urlconf name that will be used to confirm the user email (usually from the email message they received).

 ``ACCOUNT_SETTINGS_REDIRECT_URL``
 =================================

 Default: ``"account_settings"``

-The url where the user will be redirected after updating his account settings.
+The url where the user will be redirected after updating their account settings.

 ``ACCOUNT_NOTIFY_ON_PASSWORD_CHANGE``
 =====================================

 Default: ``True``

-If True, an email will be sent whenever a user changes his password.
+If ``True``, an notification email will be sent whenever a user changes their password.

 ``ACCOUNT_DELETION_MARK_CALLBACK``
 ==================================